I got a complaint about my Pressure Cooker Beef Stock: it is too expensive!

 - Add the ingredients to the pot: Scrape the browned bones and aromatics into the pressure cooker pot.
 Put the roasting pan on the stove top over medium heat, add a cup of water, and bring the water to a simmer, scraping the browned bits on the bottom of the pan into the water.
 When all the browned bits are loose, pour the water into the pressure cooker pot.
-Add the thyme and peppercorns, and then add 8 to 12 cups of water (stop at 12 cups or the pressure cookers max fill line.)
+Add the thyme, peppercorns, and teaspoon of salt, and then add 8 to 12 cups of water (stop at 12 cups or the pressure cookers max fill line.)

 - Pressure cook the stock: Lock the lid on the pressure cooker and bring the cooker to high pressure.
 Cook on high pressure for 1 hour (1 hour 12 minutes in an electric PC).
-Turn off the heat and let the pressure come down naturally, about 30 more minutes – 12 cups of water holds a lot of heat, so it takes a while for the pressure to drop.
+Turn off the heat and let the pressure come down naturally about 30 more minutes.
+(12 cups of water hold a lot of heat, so it takes a while for the pressure to drop.)
 If you get impatient, you can quick release the heat after 15 minutes.

 - Strain the stock, shred the beef: Using tongs and a slotted spoon, fish out the solids and discard, saving the meat from the beef shanks.
 (Save any meat from the soup bones that looks useable…but I don’t usually see a lot of meat on my soup bones.
 Also, the carrots make a nice chef’s treat if you sprinkle them with a little salt.)
 Set the shank meat aside to cool.
 Strain the stock through a fine mesh strainer into another large pot, and discard anything the fine mesh strainer catches.
 Shred the reserved beef.
 The stock and beef are ready to use; if you are preparing them in advance, let them cool, then refrigerate separately for a couple of days, or freeze for up to six months.